-Apple Inc. has became one of the world’s top corporations, generating billions of dollars annually.
+Apple Inc. has become one of the world’s top corporations, generating billions of dollars annually.

-Apple’s rise to power has been an up and down battle of mega proportions, they’ve had to go up against fierce competitors, government regulations, and more.
+Apple’s rise to power has been an up-and-down battle of mega proportions; they’ve had to go up against fierce competitors, government regulations, and more.

 However, when all is said and done, Apple still is a leader in innovation and originality.

 So let’s look at 20 fun facts about Apple.

 The name ‘Apple’ came from founder Steve Jobs’ like of the fruit.
 Mystery surrounded the reason for the name Apple, but in truth, it was just the fruit that Jobs’ liked and named the company after that.